nuitrcs/Next-steps-in-R/README.md

 * November 7: Writing your own functions
 * November 14: Intro to parallel processing

-Click on the topis above to navigate to the linked GitHub repository.
+Click on the topics above to navigate to the linked GitHub repository.

 # Materials and Setup